-Last updated on 17, August 2017
+Last updated on August 1, 2020

 Hyderabad And Secunderabad (Twin Cities is now part and parcel of my life.
-Though I am born and brought up in Kerala, one of the southern states in India, I am replanted to this city almost 30 years back.
-Now I am part and parcel of this BIG city called Hyderabad And Secunderabad (Twin Cities)
+Though I am born and brought up in Kerala, one of the southern states in India, I am replanted to this city almost 36 years back.
+Yes, as I said, now I am part and parcel of this BIG city called Hyderabad And Secunderabad (Twin Cities)

 Here is a glance of this city’s history: